Hung4865/SX1268-LoRa-HAT-Gateway-For-Raspberry-Pi-/README.md

 The 2nd pi will be the gateway node that receives the signal from the end node and then send it to the internet using MQTT protocol.
 MQTT, which stands for Message Queuing Telemetry Transport, is a lightweight messaging protocol based on the publish-subscribe model that is ideal for connecting devices with limited bandwidth and low power.

 ---
-Make sure you download these app to run this project:
+Make sure you download these apps to run this project:

 Raspberry Pi Imager - Help to install the Rasbian OS to your SDcard